-MOTHER... is new artwork by Studio Morison, inspired by the restorative qualities of the beautiful fen landscape as described in Richard Mabey's book 'Nature Cure', and childhood memories of visiting the Fens and the Wash.
+MOTHER... is a new artwork by Studio Morison, inspired by the restorative qualities of the beautiful fen landscape as described in Richard Mabey's book 'Nature Cure', and childhood memories of visiting the Fens and the Wash.

-MOTHER… is new artwork by artists Heather Peak and Ivan Morison (of Studio Morison) that has been commissioned by Cambridgeshire based Wysing Arts Centre as part of the region-wide arts commissioning programme, New Geographies.
+MOTHER… a new artwork by artists Heather Peak and Ivan Morison (of Studio Morison) has been commissioned by Cambridgeshire based Wysing Arts Centre as part of the region-wide arts commissioning programme, New Geographies.
 New Geographies aims to bring contemporary art to unexpected places in the East of England.
 All locations for art works were nominated by members of the public and we are delighted that Wicken Fen was selected as one of the 270 nominated sites.

 MOTHER… is a sculptural structure, a pavilion, that creates a new space in which you can contemplate nature and read or write within.
 It is inspired by writer Richard Mabey’s book ‘Nature Cure’, in which he recovers from severe depression through walking, watching and writing about the Eastern region’s beautiful and unexplored landscapes, and Heather’s childhood memories of visiting the landscapes of the Fens and the Wash.
 Ivan Morison explains why they chose to title their work MOTHER...